Learning Abroad Center

 Program Fee

-An additional $4,925 budgeted out of pocket expenses covers international flights and local weekend travel, books, immunizations, weekend meals, excursions, and sundry living expenses.
+The cost of participation for the Summer 2024 course includes tuition, most on-site travel, 3 weeks of Portuguese classes, and travel insurance.
+An additional $4,885 budgeted out of pocket expenses covers international flights and local weekend travel, books, immunizations, weekend meals, excursions, and sundry living expenses.

 The fee may be slightly less depending upon the number of students enrolled.